ibbles/LearningUnrealEngine/Niagara emitters.md

 - Render: Every frame.

 Parameters on the modules bubble up and can be modified on the emitter.
+The module stacks of the emitters can be modified by the system.

 The Emitter Editor consists of the following parts:
 - Module Stack: A list of modules added to the emitter.